-Fig. 3.
+Figure 4.
 An impression of the FDS simulation model (the four red areas are beds) and different simulation scenario's

-The dimensions of the model are $6.8 \times 6.3 \times 2.4$ (XYZ) metres, the applied grid size (10x10x10 centimetres) for these dimensions are chosen through a sensitivity analysis.
+The dimensions of the model are 6.8 x 6.3 x 2.4 (XYZ) metres, the applied grid size for these dimensions are chosen through a sensitivity analysis.
 A few variants were simulated to obtain a kind of spreading on the simulation results.
-Variances were created on two levels: three amounts of RHR (which are constant values) were simulated and three time constants
+Variances were created on three levels: three amounts of RHR were simulated, three time constants were simulated, and a simulation is conducted in which the door is opened and closed according to the time that the evacuation team was inside the room.
+Fig. 4 gives an overview of the variants that are simulated and lists a reference number that is used to link it with the simulation results.